influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.5/guides/fine-grained-authorization.md

 ### Concepts

-To use fine-grained authorization (hereafter "FGA"), you must first [enable authentication](/influxdb/v1.5/query_language/authentication_and_authorization/#set-up-authentication) in your configuration file.
+To use fine-grained authorization (FGA), you must first [enable authentication](/influxdb/v1.5/query_language/authentication_and_authorization/#set-up-authentication) in your configuration file.
 Then the admin user needs to create users through the query API and grant those users explicit read and/or write privileges per database.
 So far, this is the same as how you would configure authorization on an InfluxDB OSS instance.